Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/uploadTestResults.md

 Xray will also create a new test execution issue, unless you tell Xray to [reuse a specific test execution issue](../configuration/jira.md#testexecutionissuekey).

 ??? abstract "Xray Documentation"
-    You can find more information on the mechanisms and constraints regarding imports of test execution results [here](https://docs.getxray.app/display/XRAY/Import+Execution+Results#ImportExecutionResults-XrayJSONformat) for Xray server and [here](https://docs.getxray.app/display/XRAYCLOUD/Using+Xray+JSON+format+to+import+execution+results#UsingXrayJSONformattoimportexecutionresults-XrayJSONformat) for Xray cloud .
+    You can find more information on the mechanisms and constraints regarding imports of test execution results [here](https://docs.getxray.app/display/XRAY/Import+Execution+Results#ImportExecutionResults-XrayJSONformat) for Xray server and [here](https://docs.getxray.app/display/XRAYCLOUD/Using+Xray+JSON+format+to+import+execution+results#UsingXrayJSONformattoimportexecutionresults-XrayJSONformat) for Xray cloud.

 ???+ example